croaky/blog/README.md

 ## Modify theme

 All `theme/public` files are copied to `public`.

-The `theme/index.html` template is pure HTML.
-It is up to the author to decide how to lay out their index and link to their articles.

 The `theme/article.html` file is parsed as a [Go template](https://gowebexamples.com/templates/).
 Syntax highlighting is generated at build time (no client-side JavaScript highlighting).